Dermatologic Manifestations of Urticarial Vasculitis Medication

 Azathioprine (Imuran)

-Purine precursor that affects formation of adenine and guanine.
-Results in impaired DNA synthesis in immunocompetent cells such as lymphocytes, which are dividing rapidly during inflammatory process.
-Has slow onset of action; rarely used as monotherapy.
+Azathioprine is a purine precursor that affects the formation of adenine and guanine.
+This results in impaired DNA synthesis in immunocompetent cells such as lymphocytes, which are dividing rapidly during an inflammatory process.
+Azathioprine has a slow onset of action; it is rarely used as monotherapy.

 Glucocorticoids